skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 ## 3.4 Computing a Less Conservative FRS

-To conclude this section, we have computed the FRS at degree 10.
+To conclude this section, we have computed the FRS at degree 10 for you.
 This just required changing the `degree` variable to 10 in `compute_turtlebot_FRS.m`.

 This computation took 1.6 hrs per initial speed range on a server with many many 2.8 GHz cores.
 It also used tens of gigabytes of RAM, so probably don't try it on a laptop.